kalitrial/django/README.md

 # django

-solr-4.10.4 required for the project search engine to work after unziping solr copy `blog` from includes into solr/example/solr/ start solr cd solr-4.10.4/example java -jar start.jar
+solr-4.10.4 required for the project search engine to work after unziping solr
+Inside the example directory within the solr-4.10.4/ directory, create a new directory and name it blog .
+Then create the following empty files and directories inside it: blog/
+-data/
+-conf/
+-protwords.txt
+-schema.xml
+-solrconfig.xml
+-stopwords.txt
+-synonyms.txt
+-lang/
+--stopwords_en.txt
+replace schema.xml and solrconfig.xml from includes with those in solr/example/solr/ start solr cd solr-4.10.4/example java -jar start.jar